 First, the build quality.
 The build is a mix of plastic and metal.
 The earcups are plastic, which has a shiny metallic appearance.
 The black grills are metal and can be removed to be modified, which what some people have been doing.
 The headphone yokes too are plastic.
 The top headband is a metal tension bar that does not look anything special.
 Underneath it, the suspended pleather headband is a little thin but does a very good job of spreading the weight across the top of the head without any hotspots.
 The FocusPad earpads are a combo of velour and pleather.
 They are thick and feel very soft to the skin.
 The earpads are removable.
 The headphone cable is also removable.

-The HE-400i is quite flexible and can be easily adjusted on your head.
+The HE-400i is quite flexible and can be easily adjusted on your head (even if you’re a gamer with a big head).
 The headband and earpads contribute so much to the overall comfort of this headphone.
 FocusPads are soft, well-padded, and the fit over-the-ears is good.
 The headband sits well on top of the head and has a good amount of adjustment available.
 The clamp pressure might get uncomfortable on initial use but they get more comfortable after a few days of use.
 At 370 grams, the HIFIMAN HE400I is a light planar headphone, which also largely contributes to the overall comfort.

 The bass on the HIFIMAN HE-400I is decent but not great, It lacks the thump or rumble which is especially noticeable when playing bass-heavy music.
 The midrange and treble are where this headphone shine.
 Vocals and instruments are detailed and presented in a very good way.
 The treble response is clear, natural, and lively-sounding.
 It might sound bright or a little sibilant depending on what you give it, but overall the HE-400i seems just perfect.
 Apart from bass-heavy music, the HE-400i should work with a wide variety of genres.